behas/lucene-skos/README.md

     tar -xzf target/luceneSKOS-0.2-bin-with-dependencies.tar.gz

-### Using lucene-skos with Lucene
+### Using lucene-skos with Apache Lucene

-You probably want to use the lucene-SKOS analyzer in an application that already uses Lucene.
-Therefore you must make sure that the analyzer jar `luceneSKOS-VERSION-jar` and all its dependencies (currently only [Jena][jena]) are located in your classpath (= build path in Eclipse).
+If you want to use the lucene-SKOS analyzer in an application that already uses Lucene make sure that the analyzer jar `luceneSKOS-VERSION-jar` and all its dependencies (currently only [Jena][jena]) are located in your classpath (= build path in Eclipse).

-### Using lucene-SKOS with Solr
+### Using lucene-SKOS with Apache Solr

 Installing lucene-SKOS with Solr largely depends on how you deployed Solr in your environment.
 Follow the _Getting Started_ section of the [Solr Tutorial](http://lucene.apache.org/solr/tutorial.html) and make sure you can start up your Solr instance.
 Make sure _SOLR_HOME_ is set.